AimenFH/WebEngineering_BaseTemplate/README.md

 The data table is not currently very accessible — it is hard for screen reader users to associate data rows and columns together, and the table also has no kind of summary to make it clear what it shows.
 Can you add some features to your HTML to fix this problem?

+Summary of Changes
+Added aria-describedby to link the table to a hidden description for screen readers.
+Added <caption> for a brief, visible title of the table.
-*Present your findings and fixes here.*
+Used scope="col" on all headers to clearly define column header *Present your findings and fixes here.*

 **(1) More Findings**

 What other accessibility issues did you find?
 Explain how you did fix them.
+Navigation Links:
+Issue: The navigation links did not have clear labels for screen readers.
+Fix: Added aria-label attributes to provide descriptive labels.
+Search Form:
+Issue: The search form did not have a visible label.
+Fix: Added a visually hidden label using the visually-hidden class.
+Audio Player:
+Issue: The audio player did not have a descriptive label.
+Fix: Added an aria-label attribute to the audio player.
+Image Descriptions:
+Issue: Images did not have descriptive alt attributes.
+Fix: Ensured that all images have meaningful alt attributes.

+how you did fix them.
+Lighthouse:
+Available in Chrome DevTools.

 # Extended Coding Playgrounds
 Please create a new independent Repository for these playgrounds and submit a link to it in the Moodle submission.